 Perhaps one of the best contributions to the production process has been casting websites.
 Further pushing the film industry digital, casting sites help productions connect with exactly the talent they’re looking for, and vice versa.

-In this post, we break down the 8 best casting websites of 2019 that working actors turn to time and again.
+In this post, we break down the 8 best casting websites that working actors turn to time and again.

 Back in the olden days of the mid-90s, working actors without representation had to put in some serious legwork to score an audition.
 They’d scour the trades and pound on casting office doors, just for a chance to get in a room with the professionals who may hire them for a role or blacklist them.